natanjunges/custom-desktop/builder/README.md

 - In the fourth step, only the packages with pre-depends or depends reverse dependencies that are not from the metapackages will be listed;
 - In the fifth step, only the packages with pre-depends or depends reverse dependencies that are from the metapackages will be listed, and they cannot be removed;

 Once the rounds are finished, rerun the main script.
 In the menus, select "Generate metapackage control file".
 Whether or not the full package should be built depends on the same criteria of "Initialize - Part 1".
-It will generate a control file named `control` that can be used to replace `custom-desktop` or `custom-desktop-minimal` in the parent folder.
-Note that the suggests are not generated, and editing those control files is highly encouraged, mainly the `Homepage`, `Bugs`, `Package`, `Version`, `Maintainer` and `Description` sections.
+The removed packages are shown to be added to the suggests, with the packages not to be added to the suggests being commented out.
+A control file named `control` will be generated, that can be used to replace `custom-desktop` or `custom-desktop-minimal` in the parent folder.
+Editing the control file is highly encouraged, mainly the `Homepage`, `Bugs`, `Package`, `Version`, `Maintainer` and `Description` sections.